easy-coding-standard/easy-coding-standard/README.md

 - *Sniffs* from [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer)
 - and *Fixers* from [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) (from Symfony world)

-**We call both of these by group name *Checkers*.**
+**We call both of these by common name *Checkers*.**

 #### Start Slow, Grow Fast

-I recommend starting slow, instead bumping into 20-30 checkers at once.
+I recommend starting slow, instead of bumping into 20-30 checkers at once.
 It's more natural and you have everything under control.

 Let's start with 2 checkers: